The Financial Services Compensation Scheme protects customers with deposits of up to £85,000 in a bank, building society or credit union.

 We carry this work out through our Prudential Regulation Authority (PRA).
 The PRA’s policies ensure banks have enough capital (money or other wealth such as property or shares) and the right plans and structures in place.

 We monitor banks to ensure they follow our policy.
 We do this by keeping in contact with bank staff at all levels so we can keep an eye on things like their accounts and the way they work.
 We call this work ‘supervision’.

-Using prudential regulation and supervision, we try to make sure banks are run properly, and if a bank fails it doesn’t cause widespread problems in the economy.
+Using prudential regulation and supervision, we try to make sure that banks are run properly, and that if a bank fails it doesn’t cause widespread problems in the economy.

 Find out more about our PRA’s approach to supervision.

 The Prudential Regulation Authority (PRA) regulates and supervises around 1,500 banks, building societies, credit unions, insurers and major investment firms.
 It was set up by the Government in April 2013 as part of the Bank of England.

 The PRA works to ensure financial services and products are provided in a safe and sound way.
 It also works to ensure that insurance providers protect, and can pay out to (where appropriate), anyone who buys their insurance policies.